mailgun/documentation/source/user_manual.rst

           of the mailing list and reference that data in the message body using Template Variables (see ``vars`` parameter in the example above).

 .. note:: There are two modes available when adding a new member: strict and
           upsert.
-Strict will raise an error in case if the member already exists, upsert will update an existing member if it's here or insert a new one.
+Strict will raise an error in case the member already exists, upsert will update an existing member if it's here or insert a new one.
 Learn how to toggle between the the modes and skip malformed addresses in the :ref:`api-mailinglists` API section.